HackYourFuture-CPH/hyf-serverless-course/week2/lesson-plan.md

 ### 3. Class Assignments

 1. Perform the above steps on your own website.
 Don't touch any react code yet, but just upload the contents.
 2. Navigate into the UI and find your bucket.
-What is the url, and what are is the bucket policy?
+What is the url, and what is the bucket policy?
 3. Make a change to your website and reflect the changes to your bucket.
 4. Write a few reasons on why cloud storage is serverless.